whitneyburton/portfolios/students/1610-back/daniel-rodriguez/portfolio.markdown

 Notes:

-Able to convert to braille to english and vice versa File IO has too much logic in it, would have liked to seen the logic broken out into translator or wherever it would have made the most sense.
+* Able to convert to braille to english and vice versa
+* File IO has too much logic in it, would have liked to seen the logic broken out into translator or wherever it would have made the most sense
-A few classes in translator class have a lot of room to break out into smaller methods Discussed using constants in the future, but liked that it was at least broken out into its own class
+* A few classes in translator class have a lot of room to break out into smaller methods
+* Discussed using constants in the future, but liked that it was at least broken out into its own class

 Scores: